drgreenwell/Housing-Market-Analysis/README.md

 - Number of Bedrooms: Houses with 17 bedrooms tend to have the highest average price.
 - Floor Level: Houses on floor 1 have the highest average price.
 - Age of the House: There is a correlation coefficient of -0.23 between age and price, indicating a slight negative influence.
-- Center Distance: There is a correlation coefficient of -0.42 between distance from center and price, indicating a moderate negative influence.
+- Center Distance: There is a correlation coefficient of -0.42 between distance from central or downtown area of a city or town and price, indicating a moderate negative influence.
-- Metro Distance: There is a correlation coefficient of -0.15 between distance from metro and price, indicating a slight negative influence.
+- Metro Distance: There is a correlation coefficient of -0.15 between distance from nearest metro or subway station and price, indicating a slight negative influence.

 2. What are the trends and demands in the housing market based on the given data?
 - Bedroom Demand: Houses with 2 bedrooms are most frequently listed.